 Length of time: 3 to 4 hours

-Difficulty: The trail to the slot canyon is easy; the slot canyon can be challenging
+Difficulty: The trail to the slot canyon is easy; the slot canyon is challenging

 When to go: Anytime of year, although expect very high temperatures in the summer